bayersglassey/lalang/README.md

 ## C extensions

-Naturally, like numpy for Python, we need to support 3rd party extensions written in C.
+Naturally, like numpy for Python, we need to support third party extensions written in C.

 And so, with the magic of `dlopen(3)`, we do!